CIOSC/CAS-Digital-Credentials/scheme/objects/objca-table.md

 Where possible, the object definitions are developed to be interpreted as a single process, service or component.
 If the definition implies  a role, then this will be specified as part of the definition.
 If an object definition consists of several components (i.e. a composite object), this is further specified in the object template.

-## Minimal Viable Set for TS-115
+## Minimal Viable Set for Inclusion into Technical Specification

-Conformity assessment object definitions being developed by the technical experts for inclusion in TS-115
+Conformity assessment object definitions being developed by the technical experts for inclusion in technical specification

 |Object of Conformity Assessment|Object of Conformity Assessment Definition|Status|
 |----|----|----|